solo-io/supergloo/docs/content/concepts/role_based_api.md

                 clusterName: "cluster-1"
 ```

-Assuming that the `istiod-istio-system-cluster-1` mesh is the only control plane present on the `cluster-1` cluster, this role allows access
+Assuming that the `istiod-istio-system-cluster-1` mesh is the only control plane present on `cluster-1`, this role allows access
 for configuring TrafficPolicies and AccessPolicies that affect only Destinations controlled by the
 `istiod-istio-system-cluster-1` mesh.